ASEAN School Games 2018 Full Results

-These are the strongest performances at the ASG since Supanara of Thailand set the record in the inaugral games at 7.96m back in 2009.
+These are the strongest performances at the ASG since Supanara of Thailand set the record in the inaugural games at 7.96m back in 2009.

 Boys 100m Heats

-Sa’adon of Malaysia who is a 10.5 guy won the second heat in 11.01.
-There was a slight head-wind Veruel the Palaro Champion qualified 7th to final in 11.21.
+Sa’adon of Malaysia, who is a 10.5 guy, won the second heat in 11.01.
+There was a slight headwind Veruel the Palaro Champion, qualified 7th to be final in 11.21.

 Cuyom and Lumpas qualified through to finals in 6th and 8th place.

 Thanata Promin of Thailand won with a great throw of 40.93m.
 Stunning Jasmin Phua of Singapore, who was well under her 45m PB with 38.61m.
 Thailand also took bronze in 37.55m.

 Palaro Champion Franz Gela Bintad faded to 6th place with a 35.27m throw.

 This year, the event proved stronger than the previous 2 editions with 8 competitors instead of just 4 like previous years.
 Unfortunately, Palaro silver medallist and did not include Kassandra Alcantara as she already graduated from grade 12.
 And the DEPED specified no Grade 12 graduates to be included in the lineup.